zoffline/zwift-offline/README.md

 * Open Command Prompt, cd to that location and run
   * ``apk-mitm --certificate cert-zwift-com.pem zca.apk``
 * Copy ``zca-patched.apk`` to your phone and install it
-* Download "Gaming VPN" from Google Play ([link](https://play.google.com/store/apps/details?id=com.gamingvpn))
+* Download and install ``app-Github-release.apk`` from [here](https://github.com/x-falcon/Virtual-Hosts/releases/latest)
 * Create a ``hosts.txt`` file to use with the app (you could use a text editor app or create it online with an online tool such as [this](https://passwordsgenerator.net/text-editor/)).
 The file must look like this (replace ``<zoffline ip>`` with the IP address of the machine running zoffline):
 ```
 <zoffline ip> us-or-rly101.zwift.com
 <zoffline ip> secure.zwift.com
 ```
-* Run "Host Changer", select created ``hosts.txt`` file and press the button
+* Run "Virtual Hosts" and select the created ``hosts.txt`` file
-* Optionally, instead of using the "Host Changer" app, you can create a ``fake-dns.txt`` file in the ``storage`` directory and set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
+* Optionally, instead of using the "Virtual Hosts" app, you can create a ``fake-dns.txt`` file in the ``storage`` directory and set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
-* Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app or changing your phone DNS.
+* Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Virtual Hosts" app or changing your phone DNS.

 </details>